bmg-pcl/azure-docs/articles/azure-functions/functions-create-first-azure-function-azure-cli.md

 In this article, you use command-line tools to create a PowerShell function that responds to HTTP requests.
 After testing the code locally, you deploy it to the serverless environment of Azure Functions.
 ::: zone-end
 ::: zone pivot="programming-language-python"
 In this article, you use command-line tools to create a Python function that responds to HTTP requests.
 After testing the code locally, you deploy it to the serverless environment of Azure Functions.
+If you use an Anaconda python distribution, ensure that you use the Anaconda prompt (search > Anaconda prompt), not a plain command prompt or powershell.
+This will ensure that necessary environment variables are set.
 ::: zone-end
 ::: zone pivot="programming-language-java"
 In this article, you use command-line tools to create a Java function that responds to HTTP requests.
 After testing the code locally, you deploy it to the serverless environment of Azure Functions.